 Of the two cameras under consideration, the Leica M Typ 240 features a full frame sensor and the Ricoh GR II an APS-C sensor.
 The sensor area in the GR II is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 23.7MP, the M Typ 240 offers a higher resolution than the GR II (16.1MP), but the M Typ 240 nevertheless has larger individual pixels (pixel pitch of 6.01μm versus 4.79μm for the GR II) due to its larger sensor.
-However, the GR II is a somewhat more recent model (by 2 years and 8 months) than the M Typ 240, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the GR II is a much more recent model (by 2 years and 8 months) than the M Typ 240, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the GR II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.